 CONTENTS 073 FAME NEXT

 FAME: a shroud of fashion the fabrication of which is undertaken by vested interest

-Fame is a translucent fabric of notoriety which is judged to be good or bad according to the period vogue of certain focus groups.
-Thus religious groups document which of their adherents are worthy of the fame of sainthood or martyrdom whilst the rest of the universe is entirely indifferent.
-Sports code worlds elevate certain performers to celebrity status and fame, entirely incredulous that most gardeners are unaware that such an absurd code could even exist.
-Every interest group, be it military, political, scientific, artistic or whatever, promotes individuals who according to the mode of the times are to be installed and mummified in their own in-house hall of fame.
+Fame depends upon the focus group interest.
+It is a translucent fabric of notoriety which is judged to be 'good' or 'bad' according to the period vogue of the group.
+Thus religious groups document which of their adherents are worthy of the fame of sainthood or martyrdom whilst the rest of the universe remains entirely indifferent.
+Sports code worlds elevate certain performers to celebrity status and fame, entirely incredulous that most followers of theatre and the arts are virtually unaware of their existence.
+Within the compost community, some promoters of self-sufficiency can become celebrities simply on the basis of the size of their tomatoes.
+Every interest group, be it military, political, scientific, artistic or whatever, promotes individuals who... according to the mode of the times... are to be installed and mummified in their own in-house hall of fame.

 The famous and the promoters of fame are often mutually dependent whilst they both are living but after death any remnant costumery eventually passes to the curators of relevance.
 These curators cyclically rearrange the museum display to suit their interpretation of the mood of the times.
 The positioning of the lighting, the variable perspectives and ages of the audiences, ensure that fame and infamy become quite indistinguishable.
 Fame is often supposed to clothe an individual, an idea, or a tourist promotion but it is never any more than a transient translucent garment, acceptable only if the current norms of populace decorum deem it so.
 A military leader responsible for mass slaughter will not be famous as a hero to the group on the receiving end of the carnage.
-The idea of blood-letting has has little positive medical press recently.
+The idea of blood-letting has been displaced from the widely recognised to the infamous.
 The fame of a natural wonder, like a limestone cave ecosystem or a grotto of prehistoric paintings, can quickly become infamous for being destroyed by the tourist traffic promoted by the fame.

-Even the pomp of a state funeral, which is ostensibly a public recognition of earthly fame, is not entirely for the dead.
-It can no longer appeal to them.
-A state funeral may indeed provide a focus for the citizenry to indulge their private evaluations of the deceased but the event is as much about the imposition on the living of biased attitudes, the promotions of authority values and the display of ceremony and resources to the world at large.
+There is not much satisfaction or consolation in posthumous fame.
+The pomp of a state funeral... which is ostensibly a public recognition of earthly fame... is just a public display of officially promoted attitudes.
+It may indeed provide a focus for the citizenry to indulge their private evaluations of the deceased but the event is as much about the imposition on the living of propaganda, the promotions of authority values and the display of ceremony and resources to the world at large.

+CONTENTS 073 FAME NEXT